XRPLF/rippled/src/ripple/net/ShardDownloader.md

 ##### SSLHTTPDownloader

 While the archive handler maintains a list of all partial and queued downloads, the `SSLHTTPDownloader` stores the raw bytes of the file currently being downloaded.
-The partially downloaded file will be represented as one or more `BLOB` entries in a SQLite database.
+The partially downloaded file will be represented as one or more `BLOB` entries in an SQLite database.
 As the maximum size of a `BLOB` entry is currently limited to roughly 2.1 GB, a 5 GB shard file for instance will occupy three database entries upon completion.

 ###### SQLite Table Format

-Since downloads execute serially by design, the entries in this table always correspond to the content of a single file.
+Since downloads execute serially by design, the entries in this table always correspond to the contents of a single file.

 | Bytes  | Size       | Part |
 |:------:|:----------:|:----:|